 Bright Lines Review

-I absolutely love this book, it was eye-opening on the psychology of (food) addiction.
+Albeit I’m neither of those, I lvoed this book and it was eye-opening on the psychology of (food) addiction.